 Web marketers, do you have an Engagement plan?
 Here are 10 good ideas to help you engage customers: http://bit.ly/aZ8pzP

 Are you using email in your marketing mix?
-Email may not be the darling child of today’s marketers, what with Facebook, Twitter, et al getting all the press.
-But the fact is people still use email everyday, and if they subscribe (that is, opt-in) to receive your messages, email is still a very effective tool to acquire and serve customers.
-Of course, there are techniques and best practices that can help you get max results, which is where the ClickZ article below comes in.
-Start shaping up your email efforts and you’ll start getting better results (and then we can start talking about social media again … 🙂
+Email may not be the darling of today’s marketers, with Facebook, Twitter, et al. getting all the buzz.
+But the fact is, people use email every day, and if they subscribe to receive your messages, email continues to be a very effective tool to acquire and serve customers.
+Of course, there are techniques and best practices that can learn to help you get max results, which is where the ClickZ article below comes in.
+Shape up your email efforts and you’ll start getting better results.
+Then we can start talking about social media again.

 Check out “7 Ways to Increase and Retain Newsletter Subscribers” Very useful: http://lnkd.in/iXWbzm

-In a world where everyone is hyper-connected and hyper-committed I thought this summary of the modern customer’s mindset really hit the mark:
+In a world where everyone is hyper-connected and hyper-committed, I thought this summary of the modern customer’s mindset hit the mark:

 1. Customers only buy two things: solutions to problems and good feelings.
-The first step in creating value is to identify the biggest problems your customer faces and then demonstrate how you can solve it.
+The first step in creating value is to identify your customer’s biggest problems and then demonstrate how you can solve them.

 2. Customers want things fast.
-To be leading edge, learn to compete in time.
-Anticipate customers’ need and fulfill before they know they need it.
+Learn to compete in time.
+Anticipate customers’ needs and fulfill them before they know they need them.
 Some vendors are now linked electronically to their major customers, which allows for ‘just in time’ service.

 3. Customers like convenience.
-In any society there is a strategic shortage for which people will exchange money.
+There is a strategic shortage for which people will exchange money in any society.
 Today the strategic shortage is time.
 Convenience has become more important than ever.
 How easy is it to do business with your company?
 How accessible are you to those you support?
 Can they count on a timely response?

 4. The customer defines quality.
 Manufacturing and marketing say the product is terrific.
 The customer thinks it stinks.
 Guess whose opinion counts?
 The best place to begin marketing is by asking the customer how they define quality.